IETF-TEAS-WG/ietf-teas-yang-path-computation/draft-ietf-teas-yang-path-computation.md

 - "/te:tunnels-path-compute/te:input/te:path-compute-info/te-pc:path-request"

-> This list requires the compution of one or more paths.
+> This list requires the computation of one or more paths.
 This RPC can also be used for Denial-of-service (DoS) attacks.
 > The security considerations defined in section 10.7.2 of {{!RFC5440}} also applies to the use of this RPC.
 > The definition of the input shaping/policing mechanisms and of their configuration is outside the scope of this document.